DevExpress/devextreme-documentation/api-reference/10 UI Components/Component/3 Methods/option(options).md

 ---
 ---
 ##### shortDescription
-Updates the values of several options.
+Updates the values of several properties.

 ##### param(options): Object
-Options with their new values.
+Propertieswith their new values.

 ---
 #####See Also#####